6 Laid-back, Low-key Chinese Teaching Strategies

 The goal of this type of reading is mainly pleasure, with side benefits that include increased reading speed, comfort with reading Chinese characters and perhaps picking up a few new words along the way.

 This isn’t the time for reading that contains more than a little bit of unfamiliar language.
 Students shouldn’t need a dictionary to feel confident about understanding what they read.
-Extensive Reading is a term that describes this kind of Silent, Sustained Reading; the ER Foundation guide is well worth reading to help you understand the goals and means of providing this kind of positive reading experience for students.
+Extensive Reading is a term that describes this kind of Silent, Sustained Reading.

 Published materials may be appropriate for this kind of reading.
 You might also have students re-read class stories or other reading material, such as older chapters in a textbook if you use one.
 If your students have access to computers and the Internet, free online reading material would also work nicely.